 An ancient Irish tomb may have been built with

 Building it would have required many years of

 names of local landmarks.
-The tomb's 'lightbox' is only the third
+The tomb's 'lightbox' was only the third

-ever to be discovered and is
+ever to be discovered and was by far the most complex.
+It revealed

-by far the most complex.
-It reveals the astonishingly-detailed astronomical knowledge of the ancient
+the astonishingly-detailed astronomical knowledge of the ancient

 This find ties in with that made by a team of

 archaeologists from Glasgow University when they discovered a

-lightbox in the roof of a prehistoric tomb in Orkney, Scotland.
+lightbox in the roof of a prehistoric tomb on Orkney, Scotland.

 It allowed the rays of the sun to reach the

 innermost part of the tomb at the start and end of the winter.

 At that time, only one other lightbox was known, at the Newgrange

 The latest, and most remarkable yet, was revealed

-were positioned so that the light from the Moon could peep into
+were positioned so that the light from the moon could peep into